magpylib/magpylib/docs/examples/plot_03_display_styling.md

 +++

 The provided styling properties as function arguments will temporarily override the style properties set by any of the aforementioned methods.
-All styling properties need to start with `style` and underscore magic is supported.
-The object family must be omitted since the style properties set at display time will apply across object families.
-Only matching properties to a specific object will be applied.
+All styling properties need to start with the `style` prefix and underscore magic is supported.
+The object family specifier must be omitted since the style properties set at display time will apply across object families.
+Only matching properties are applied.

 ```{code-cell} ipython3
 import magpylib as magpy